harishasan/ml_pipeline/README.md

 3. Third option was message queues and I chose it because its simple, fault tolerant, scalable to various threads, processes and even nodes.

 ### Error Checking and/or Safeguards
- good thing about messages queues like Kafka is that they provides builtin fault tolerance and replication.
+Cool thing about message queues like Kafka is that they provides builtin fault tolerance and replication.
 The exact configuration of brokers, topics, and partitions would need a bit more thinking, calculations and performance bench-marking.
-Another important aspect to think about is to scale the worker or consumer side according to the load in message queue.
-Kafka's concept of consumer groups can come handy here, as it allows different works to work on the same queue by acting like a team.
+Another important aspect to think about is scaling of the worker or consumer side according to the load in message queue.
+Kafka's concept of consumer groups can come handy here, as it allows different workers to work on the same queue by acting like a team.

 ### Changes and Future Considerations
  There were some minor changes but nothing major.
 I recall I added serialization and deserialization methods in the DataPoint class to pass messages through the message queue.